redpesk-core/afb-app-manager/docs/plugs.md

-# Using plug within redpesk framework
+# Using plugs within redpesk framework

-Redpesk framework installs applications it manages in separate directories and isolates them from each others using linux security behaviors like Smack or SELinux.
+Redpesk framework installs applications which it manages in separate directories and isolates them from each other using Linux security modules like Smack or SELinux.

 The plug mechanism allows an application to export parts of it to specific applications, breaking the isolation rules on purpose.

-This document gives use cases, explains how it works, details how to use it.
+This document gives use cases, explains how it works, and how to use it.

 ## Plugins use case

 The main use case, but not the only one, is plugins.

-A plugin is a piece of data and/or code that the use of plugins to add features to some other component.
+A plugin is a piece of data and/or code used to add features to some other component.
-In other words, a plugin is an extension mechanism that allows to add features to an application.
+In other words, a plugin is an extension mechanism that allows the addition of features to an application.

-In the history of redpesk framework, the case occurred for CAN (Controller Area Network).
-Redpesk provides an application dedicated the handling CAN bus for its clients.
+In the history of redpesk framework, the need emerged for the CAN (Controller Area Network) implementation.
+Redpesk provides an application dedicated to handling the CAN bus for its clients.
-It wraps control of the bus within a single point and brings an high level API to its clients.
+It wraps control of the bus within a single point and provides a high level API.

 To offer the high level API to its clients, an API where binary encoding of data is hidden and where data are